What are Zombie Cells & How Can We Remove Them?

 What are zombie cells?

-When cells become old or damaged, they stop replicating and enter a phase referred to as cell senescence.
-In the body’s most efficient state, these old and damaged cells should undergo apoptosis (cell suicide), but unfortunately, some of them refuse to die, rendering them senescent, or zombie, cells.
-As the name suggests, these cells can wreak havoc on the surrounding cells and tissues.
+When cells become old or damaged, they stop replicating and either enter a phase called senescence or undergo apoptosis (cell death) and are reabsorbed by the body's cleaners, phagocytes.
+The cells that enter senescence refuse to die, rendering them senescent, or zombie, cells.
+As the name suggests, these cells release abnormal signals to nearby cells that can induce senescence in neighboring cells.

 Where do zombie cells come from?

-The biological purpose of cellular senescence is to prevent further replication after a cell experiences excessive DNA damage.
-Here are three main varieties of senescence, each with their own causes.
+The biological purpose of cellular senescence is to prevent further replication after a cell experiences excessive damage or stress.
+Here are some of the main varieties of senescence, each with unique causes.
 [1]

-1. Replicative - This occurs when a cell has hit its maximum number of cell divisions and should no longer replicate.
+• Replicative: When a cell has reached its maximum number of cell divisions and should no longer replicate, often due to telomere shortening, it can enter senescence.
 This is the classic senescing process.

-2. Oncogene Induced - Oncogenes are genes responsible for cell replication.
-When these genes are activated, or overexpressed, they allow for higher levels of cell proliferation than optimal.
-To prevent a tumor, the cell activates two tumor suppressing pathways; these pathways also stimulate cellular senescence.
+• Oncogene-Induced: Oncogenes are genes responsible for cell replication.
+When these genes are activated or overexpressed, they allow for higher levels of cell proliferation than optimal.
+To prevent a tumor, the cell activates two tumor-suppressing pathways; these pathways also stimulate cellular senescence.

-3. Stress Induced - Different stressors, such as oxidizing agents and free radicals, can cause single stranded breaks (SSBs) in DNA.
-They actuate a DNA damage response, which then triggers a signaling pathway, prematurely sending healthy cells into senescence.[2]
+• Stress-Induced: Different stressors, such as oxidizing agents and free radicals, can cause single-stranded breaks (SSBs) in a cell's DNA.
+This actuates a DNA damage response, triggering a signaling pathway that prematurely sends healthy cells into senescence.[2]

 Where do zombie cells come from?

-The biological purpose of cellular senescence is to prevent further replication after a cell experiences excessive DNA damage.
-Here are three main varieties of senescence, each with their own causes.
+The biological purpose of cellular senescence is to prevent further replication after a cell experiences excessive damage or stress.
+Here are some of the main varieties of senescence, each with unique causes.
 [1]

-1. Replicative - This occurs when a cell has hit its maximum number of cell divisions and should no longer replicate.
+• Replicative: When a cell has reached its maximum number of cell divisions and should no longer replicate, often due to telomere shortening, it can enter senescence.
 This is the classic senescing process.

-2. Oncogene Induced - Oncogenes are genes responsible for cell replication.
-When these genes are activated, or overexpressed, they allow for higher levels of cell proliferation than optimal.
-To prevent a tumor, the cell activates two tumor suppressing pathways; these pathways also stimulate cellular senescence.
+• Oncogene-Induced: Oncogenes are genes responsible for cell replication.
+When these genes are activated or overexpressed, they allow for higher levels of cell proliferation than optimal.
+To prevent a tumor, the cell activates two tumor-suppressing pathways; these pathways also stimulate cellular senescence.

-3. Stress Induced - Different stressors, such as oxidizing agents and free radicals, can cause single stranded breaks (SSBs) in DNA.
-They actuate a DNA damage response, which then triggers a signaling pathway, prematurely sending healthy cells into senescence.[2]
+• Stress-Induced: Different stressors, such as oxidizing agents and free radicals, can cause single-stranded breaks (SSBs) in a cell's DNA.
+This actuates a DNA damage response, triggering a signaling pathway that prematurely sends healthy cells into senescence.[2]

 How do zombie cells work?

 Zombie cells want to get caught.
-The entire purpose of the senescence state is not only to prevent further cell replication, but also to alert the immune system to clear the zombie cells out.
+The entire purpose of the senescence state is to prevent further cell replication and alert the immune system to clear the zombie cells out.
 They attempt to communicate with the immune system by excreting inflammatory factors and utilizing cellular signaling.
-Ideally, the body reacts by sending inflammatory cells to the area to clear them out.
-Unfortunately, as our immune system weakens and becomes less diligent with age, these two initially helpful systems can backfire and accelerate aging.
+Ideally, the body reacts by sending specialized immune cells called natural killer cells to clear them out.[4]

 How do zombie cells work?